gradle/native-platform/readme.md

 ### Windows

-* Query registry values.
+* Query registry value.
-* List the subkeys and values of a registry key.
+* Query the subkeys and values of a registry key.

 ## Supported platforms